 5 minutes—Introduce the activity.
 Review the constraints and the materials provided

 10–15 minutes—Students use the Snowball Catapult Directions Sheet (included in the download) to create their design

 15–20 minutes—After a teacher approves the design, the students build the catapult

 15 minutes—Testing catapults, recording data, and creating line plots

-10 minutes—Share results of previous day, create whole class line plot on board or using projector
+10 minutes—Share results of the previous day, create a whole class line plot on board or using a projector

 15–20 minutes—After a teacher reviews the re-design, the students modify or rebuild the catapult